Luis Vargas (musician): Career

 Vargas entered onto the bachata scene in the early 1980s.
 He was one of the first bachata artists to go into the Latin mainstream.
 Vargas is credited as the first bachatero to use guitar pedals, who he got the idea from bachata sound engineer Rafael Montilla.
 Montilla added a chorus pedal to Vargas guitar while recording his album El Maiz in 1991.
 He is also credited as the first bachatero to implement the use of humbucker pickups on acoustic electric guitars.
 Luis Vargas self-produced, promoted and sold his first albums in the early 1980's.
 Supported by local artists Pedro Pimentel, Artemio Sánchez, and Antonio Carrasco, his music began being played by local radio stations.
 After issuing his music through an independent label called José Luis Records, Sony Discos (now Sony Music Latin) signed him in 1996, releasing Volvio el Dolor in 1997.
 He is the first bachata artist signed to Sony Music Latin.
 Antony Santos, considered by some to be one of the most influential bachata musicians of all time, was his güira player.
 Vargas was Santos guitar mentor.
 After Santos left Vargas group to form his own, they soon became rivals.
-They even released diss tracks to one another.
-Songs like "El Envidioso", "El Brazo Largo", "El Gato Seco", "El Charlatan", among others.
-Vargas became famous for his guitar licks and doble sentido (double play) on words.
-He is known as El Rey Supremo de la Bachata, not to be confused with Aventura, Los Reyes de la Bachata Moderna.
+They even released diss tracks to one another, including "El Envidioso", "El Brazo Largo", "El Gato Seco", "El Charlatan", among others.
+Vargas became famous for his guitar licks and double entendres.
+He is known as "El Rey Supremo de la Bachata," ("the supreme king of the bachata") not to be confused with Aventura, "Los Reyes de la Bachata Moderna" ("the kings of modern bachata").
 Aventura has credited Luis Vargas as one of the groups inspirations, although they had conflicts with Vargas in the past.